Changelog

 Changed

-• Improved error handling and exception hierarchy
+• Refactored exception hierarchy

-• Updated README with more examples
+• Updated README examples

 Fixed